jaideepheer/CapstoneProject-LPU/README.md

+# Setup environment
+- First install Anaconda form [> this link <](https://www.anaconda.com/distribution/).

-Clone this reposatory to a folder on your computer.
+- Clone this reposatory to a folder on your computer.

-To setup codding environment run `start.bat`.
+- To setup codding environment run `start.bat`.

+      The script automatically sets up python and tensorflow in an anaconda environment called `kapstone`.

-After executed once, run `start.bat` again to open the Jupyter lab.
+- After executed once, run `start.bat` again to open the Jupyter lab.
 Make new notebooks and files there as required.